1962 Jaguar E-Type Series 1 Fixed Head Coupe ‘Fast Road’

 Tomini Classics was entrusted with installing the new engine and gearbox into the car.
-All this work was completed in October 2016 and at that time the odometer was showing 37,371 miles.
+All this work was completed in October 2016.
 A huge amount of money has been spent on the car and the engine alone cost around £25,000!

 To complete the look, a set of 72 spoke 6.0 x 15 wire wheels were purchased from MWS International Ltd in the UK and fitted to the car.